nathansomavarapu/Basic-Models/README.md

 # VGG16
 My Pytorch Implementation of VGG16 based off of https://arxiv.org/pdf/1409.1556.pdf

-Here is a sample of the classification on CIFAR-10 after just a few epochs of training:
+Here is a sample of the classification on CIFAR-10 after about 20 epochs of training:

 ![Alt text](VGG16/sample.png?raw=true)